dirtyhenry/dead-rooster-articles/2024/2024-01-24-getting-psyched-up-compilation.md

 3. The Strokes - _Last Nite_
 4. Jet - _Are You Gonna Be My Girl_
 5. The Datsuns - _MF From Hell_
-6. The D4 - _Rock 'n' Roll Motherfucker_
+6. The D4 - _Rock 'n’ Roll Motherfucker_
 7. Electric Six - _Gay Bar_
 8. The Black Keys - _Lonely Boy_
 9. Soledad Brothers - _Cage That Tiger_